clearlinux/swupd-client/docs/swupd.1.rst

     - `-X, --picky-tree=[PATH]`

-        Selects the sub-tree where --picky looks for extra files.
+        Selects the sub-tree where --picky and --extra-files-only looks for extra files.
         To be specified as absolute path.
 The default is `/usr`.

     - `-w, --picky-whitelist=[RE]`